Many of these programs and services fulfill court-ordered sentencing for education or community service.

 Anger Management classes are ordered by the courts for any number of reasons that would be considered mandatory classes.
 Probation may also be ordered as a component of a plea bargain or for minor law violations.

-Our structured program is offered in a group setting that offers a chance for participants to learn alternative avenues to deal with their anger in a non-violent and non-aggressive manner.
+Our structured program is led by a qualified instructor, and offered in a group setting that offers a chance for participants to learn alternative avenues to deal with their anger in a non-violent and non-aggressive manner.

 Note: these are in-person meeting times, and 15 sessions are required.